 I flew into Hanoi with a damaged dental veneer and a host of annoying errands to take care of before I go to cave country in Phong Nha.
-Fortunately, I found a fantastic dentist and took care of that immediately.
-There was also plenty of time to see a little of the city and chew my way around the street food in my neighborhood.
-I’ve been going through a bit of a nightmare trying to get my medication FedEx package through customs.
+Fortunately, I found a fantastic dentist and took care of it immediately.
+There was also plenty of time to see a little of the city and chew my way through the street food in my neighborhood.
+I’ve been going through a bit of a nightmare trying to get my FedEx medication package through customs.
 Hopefully, it will be sorted out tomorrow before I leave for Sapa north of Hanoi.

 The final resting place of Ho Chi Minh